canalplus/rx-player/doc/architecture/init/index.md

                                             |              |
                                             +--------------+
 ```

-Basically, the job of the Init is to:

-  - initialize the content (creating the MediaSource, downloading the manifest)

-  - Connect most core parts of the player together, such as adaptive
-    streaming management, segment pipelines, DRMs, speed management...

-  - Call with the right argument the BufferOrchestrator, which will download and
-    push segment to be decoded by the browser.

-As such, during the various events happening on content playback, the Init
+During the various events happening on content playback, the Init will create /
-will create / destroy / update various player blocks.
-Such example of blocks
+destroy / update various player blocks.
+Such example of blocks are:
-are:

   - Adaptive streaming management